jimako1989/coincheckpy/README.md

 	coincheck.order_new(pair="btc_jpy",order_type="buy",rate=28000,amount=0.001)

 ### Get the historical prices of JPY/BTC
-If you'd like to get the historical prices, you can set three parameters, '10_minutes', '1_hour' and '1_day'.
+If you'd like to get the historical prices, you can set a parameter chosen of three, '10_minutes', '1_hour' and '1_day'.
 It returns an useful pandas series object.

 	coincheck.get_prices('10_minutes')